 Turning the chicken every half an hour makes sure that it’s baked evenly and every side gets a nice color.

-My experiments with the dish
+Developing the dish

 Parsley is thriving in my garden, so this dish was a perfect way to use it.
 I also had bought a big bag of organic lemons mainly for home-made lemonade, but I decided to use some lemon juice for this dish as well.
 I thought parsley and lemon go well together, and so they did!